SocialSecurityDisability.com is a privately-owned website that is not owned by or affiliated with any state government agency

 Several factors determine which pays more SSDI or regular Social Security in your specific situation:

-Age and Timing: If you become disabled before reaching full retirement age, SSDI typically provides higher payments than early Social Security retirement benefits.
-However, if you can work until full retirement age or beyond, regular Social Security often pays more.
+Age and Timing: If you become disabled before reaching full retirement age, SSDI may result in different monthly payments than early Social Security retirement benefits.
+If you are able to work until full retirement age or later, regular Social Security retirement benefits may be calculated differently.

 Earnings History: High earners who become disabled may find SSDI pays less than their potential full retirement benefits.
 Conversely, workers with modest earnings might receive similar amounts from both programs.